makaylacodes/cart-react-typescript/README.md

 # cart-react-typescript

-Learn the fundamentals and how to build a ReactJS shopping cart with Typescript, Material UI, Styled Components and React-Query.
+This program is a shopping cart built with ReactJS, Typescript, Material UI, Styled Components and React-Query.

-This tutorial uses a free open API for dummy data to the items in the shop.
+To populate this fake shopping page I used the fakestore API, an open source software, to fill in the shop with dummy data.
+Users will be able to add items to the cart along with the option to change the number of items.

-Using a fakestore API, an open source software, to fill in the shop with dummy data.
-Add items to the cart with the option to change the number of items.
-React-Query hooks is used for fetching the data from the API.
-There is no submit.
-Focusing on just this page
+This project is built using the freecodecamp tutorial, but I have made changes to make this project my own.